MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 Those who have taken drugs to enhance their performance (or even suspected of it) may have “cheated”, but they did it not just because of their own personal reasons, but to be better ball players, to help their teams win.

-That is a far less crime to me than someone who bet on the very ball games they played and managed in for their own sick purposes.
+That is a far less crime to me than someone who bet on the very ball games they played and managed in for their own purposes.

 If Rose is forgiven, then all of the suspected PED users should be forgiven too.